Creating a List of Direct Child Pages in Eleventy

 </x>

-</dl>The eleventyNavigation front matter data entry is shadowed by the eleventyNavigation filter, therefore the current page is retrieved from the collection to gain access to the front matter data.
-In order to render the dt element together with the dd element for each subpage, they have to be enclosed by an arbitrary placeholder element that holds the webc:for attribute.
+Because the eleventyNavigation front matter entry is shadowed by the eleventyNavigation filter, the current page must be retrieved from the collection to access its front matter data.
+Rendering the dt and dd elements together for each subpage requires wrapping them in a placeholder element that holds the webc:for attribute.

 <subpages-index></subpages-index>